killermann/facilitator-cards/content/cards/magnet-statements.md

 ---
 title: "Magnet Statements"
-description: "Have the entire group stand up/be ready to move.
-The participants should all know the topic or idea that is going to be discussed.
-One participant should make a statement and people should go close to or far from that person based on how much they align or don't align with that statement.
-Another person (close or far) can then make another related statement and the activity continues."
+description: "Set up the space for easy movement.
+Prime the group with a topic or concept, and ask for one participant to make a related statement they believe.
+Other participants respond by moving closer or farther based on their agreement or disagreement.
+Ask for another statement, then repeat."
 category: "emotion"
 group: "full-group"
 props: ["none"]